 Another important factor to consider is keeping the leaf chains constantly lubricated.
-Forklift truck chains that operate outdoors, that are in environments where they are regularly washed or that work within cold stores (where they are subject to condensation) will require an oil that will stay in place.
+Forklift truck leaf chains that operate outdoors, that are in environments where they are regularly washed or that work within cold stores (where they are subject to condensation) will require an oil that will stay in place.

-Under these circumstances, it is unlikely that operators will re-oil their forklift chains regularly enough to achieve the leaf chain’s optimum life.
+Under these circumstances, it is unlikely that operators will re-oil their forklift leaf chains regularly enough to achieve the leaf chain’s optimum life.

 In another leaf chain study, the same lubricant was applied to three identical samples of leaf chain, which were then rinsed with water for one minute and then subjected to a comprehensive salt spray test where a hot salt water mist was blown over the leaf chain at regular intervals.

-Rinsing the leaf chain with water beforehand simulated normal usages, such as when a forklift truck chain is used in outdoor applications or cold stores.
+Rinsing the leaf chain with water beforehand simulated normal usages, such as when a forklift truck leaf chain is used in outdoor applications or cold stores.

 This accelerated corrosion test was able to assess the corrosion resistance of the leaf chain without having to leave it outside for months, or years, on end.

 Oil A after 40 hours in salt spray test